 Canterbury Park Holding Corporation Announces Quarterly Cash Dividend

-/EIN News/ -- Shakopee, Minn., March 17, 2023 (GLOBE NEWSWIRE) -- Canterbury Park Holding Corporation (“Canterbury” or the “Company”) (NASDAQ: CPHC), today announced that the Company’s Board of Directors, pursuant to its dividend policy, approved a quarterly cash dividend of $0.07 per share that will be paid on April 14, 2023 to stockholders of record on March 31, 2023.
+Shakopee, Minn., March 17, 2023 (GLOBE NEWSWIRE) -- Canterbury Park Holding Corporation ("Canterbury" or the "Company") CPHC, today announced that the Company's Board of Directors, pursuant to its dividend policy, approved a quarterly cash dividend of $0.07 per share that will be paid on April 14, 2023 to stockholders of record on March 31, 2023.
 At this quarterly rate, the annual dividend is equivalent to $0.28 per common share.

 About Canterbury Park